 (B) such nonbusiness assets shall not be taken into account in determining the value of the interest in the entity.

-The bill includes detailed rules about "passive assets" that might be used in a business and "look-thru rules" for entities that are at least 10 percent owned by another entity.
+The bill goes on to provide detailed rules about "passive assets" that might be used in a business and a "look-thru rule" for entities that are at least 10 percent owned by another entity.